 In the Rohini nakshatra, the Moon and the Venus unite.
 Moon symbolises the unconscious, the emotional, the subjective, the receptive, and as such, also symbolises devotion.
 Moon however, is also deception and illusion.
 Venus symbolises beauty, values, refinement, abundance, love, sensuality, wealth but also attachment and intoxication.

 Rohini is "the blushing bride", in the West we know her as Aldebaran, the red, shiny star.
 She is the favourite bride of the Moon and, he, Chandra spends more time with her than any other of his twenty-five wives, which often makes them jealous and aggressive.
-This points at the extremely lunar theme of the archetype.
+This points at the lunar theme of the archetype.
 This is Moon's extreme receptivity, where it takes into itself almost without discriminating, whatever is given to it.
 It will take inside both the good and the bad.
-Everything is edible, as the extreme subjectivity of the moon, and its deep roots in the unconscious, cannot tell a difference between the nectar and the poison.
+The moon's subjectivity and its deep roots in the unconscious and undifferentiated cannot tell a difference between the nectar and the poison.
 The whole world appears like a nectar.
 Everything is sweet and nothing is bitter.
 Moon, because of this can "deceive" herself by simply projecting her own subjective world onto the external reality.
 But Rohini also takes the Venus qualities of creativity and refinement.
 In this star, the extreme receptivity is joined with creativity, refinement, nourishment, abundance and beauty.
 It is not difficult to imagine what happens when the two come together - one receives and takes in, the other refines and creates.
 A simple thing will become a piece of art, seeds will become forests, forests will become food for animals, some animals food for other animals and humans and some animals will become clothes for humans.
 It is the abundance and creativity that multiplies everything it receives.
+The Moon receptivity but the Moon is also giving, as it is one of the greatest sources of light for Earth.
+It receives in order to multiply.

 This beautifying and refining characteristic is not just taken as a creative mode.
 It is also a mode of perception.
 Rohini will see beauty even in the ugliest, she will shed her light onto that part which is beautiful and build an entire poem about it.
 Rohini takes in the beautiful sight before her and with Venus, makes it divine.